 Tan Dinas is probably the most secret beach on Anglesey.
-Lying below the old Tan Dinas limestone quarry - which closed in the 1950's - it's a beach of limestone pebbles and small patches of sand, with considerable remnants of quarrying activity at the eastern side.
+Lying below the old Tan Dinas limestone quarry - which closed in the 1950's - it's a beach of limestone pebbles and small patches of sand.
+There are considerable remnants of quarrying activity at the eastern side.
 The coastal path passes through Tan Dinas farm about 400 yards inland, missing the beach.
-Access from the coastal path at Tan Dinas farm, from where a public footpath leads down through a field to a kissing gate on the left.
+Access from the coastal path at the farm is a public footpath which leads steeply down through a field to a kissing gate on the left.
 Follow the yellow marker posts through the next field, from where a steep track leads right onto the shore.The photos were taken at low tide.